 In a study conducted to determine the effect of acupuncture on the ability to become pregnant for women undergoing In-vitro Fertilization treatment, the results were once again in favor of the use of acupuncture as a complementary treatment.
 The study showed an increase of 30% in the number of women who became pregnant in the group treated with acupuncture versus 23% in the control group (among a patient pool of 228 women receiving IVF).
 While this is statistically smaller than expected, in separate studies of 800 women altogether, those who received acupuncture, in addition to IVF, were 50% more likely to become pregnant than women who underwent IVF alone.

 This study found that acupuncture can be an effective treatment for drug addiction.
 A three month program found that a statistically significant percentage of drug users reduced their drug use after being treated with acupuncture.
 Many preferred acupuncture to methadone.

 This study, while small, found that 30 minutes of treatment of traditional acupuncture reduced pain by up to 70%.
 The level of pain was measured by an MRI which showed considerably decreased levels of activity in 9 different areas of the brain associated with pain.
-The results coincided with the patients' reports of decreased pain.
+The results coincided with the patient's report of decreased pain.
 The response was even greater among those who received electrical stimulation.

 Scientists performed a study that found acupuncture is very effective in helping to relieve extreme fatigue in patients undergoing chemotherapy for cancer.
 Fatigue is the most common complaint among cancer patients.
 Forty-seven patients were given a course of six 20 minute sessions over a period of three weeks.
 The participants who received acupuncture reported an increased level of energy.
 This allowed them to enjoy some everyday activities such as shopping and socializing, which had been severely restricted prior to their treatment.
 Patients receiving the real acupuncture reported 36% improvement compared to a .6% improvement in those patients receiving "sham" acupuncture.